 If you’re not a sole trader, limited company or ordinary business partnership, you’ll need to contact HMRC to apply.

 You must have a valid Government Gateway User ID and password.
-You can create an account if do not already have one.
+You can create an account if you do not already have one.
 You’ll need an:

 To verify your business details HMRC will try to match them to an HMRC record that holds your Unique Taxpayer Reference (UTR).